Aoba Castle: History

-During the occupation of Japan, the castle site came under the control of the United States Army, which razed any remaining Edo period structures.
+During the occupation of Japan, the castle site came under the control of the United States Army, which razed any remaining Edo period-structures.
 It was returned to Japan in 1957.
-In 1961, the Sendai City Museum was built on the site of the San-no-Maru enclosure.
-Over the next decades, stone base, some walls, and some wooden structures, have been rebuilt to increase the tourist potential of the site, and in 2006, Aoba Castle was designated one of the 100 Fine Castles of Japan.
+In 1961, the Sendai City Museum was built on the site of the san-no-maru enclosure.
+Over the following decades, the stone base, a few walls, and some wooden structures have been rebuilt to increase the tourist potential of the site, and in 2006, Aoba Castle was designated one of the 100 Fine Castles of Japan.